Women and ADHD: “We Thought We Were Stupid and Bad, but We Saw the Light”

 Despite increasing awareness that women can have the disorder, the shame part has stuck around.
 Solden still encounters clients who are paralyzed by the embarrassment of not meeting these “deeply embedded expectations” of how a woman should be.

 OK, you’re distracted, but it is a pretty color, so enjoy that.

 “At the end of the day, if you’re just dealing with ADHD, that’s great,” Solden said.
 “But most women — because they weren’t diagnosed as children, because they didn’t have hyperactivity or were smart — grew up absorbing a lot of wounds and shame.
 These women are often twice exceptional.
 They have incredible strengths and are really smart and creative, but they have these struggles that nobody understands, including them.”

 Terry Matlen, a clinical social worker and psychotherapist who was diagnosed with ADHD in her 50s, told me that this sense of hopelessness and regret can linger, especially for women diagnosed much later in life.

-"Many women I work with talk about the sorrow that they feel," Matlen told me.
-"The sadness of the lost years, knowing what was lost.
-The most bothersome thing for me is getting emails all the time from women all over the world, saying: They say I have depression.
+“Many women I work with talk about the sorrow that they feel,” Matlen told me.
+“The sadness of the lost years, knowing what was lost.
+The most bothersome thing for me is getting emails all the time from women all over the world, saying: They say I have a mood disorder.
 They say I have anxiety.
-I'm not getting any better."
+I’m not getting any better.”